Gh-Khoubaieb/resumeBuilder/README.md

 ## Run Development Mode

-This resume builder created by laravel, vueJs and bootstrap .
+This resume builder created by laravel,  bootstrap and mySql for data base.

 ## Usage
 * First of all you need to create account.
-* Add your information
+* Add your informations.
-* Download yor resume in PDF format
+* Download yor resume in PDF format.

 ## Feature
 * Login system
-* Editing information
+* Editing informations
 * Preview template
-* Download resume
+* Download file